dbofmmbt/rust-handbook/README.md

 # Rust Handbook 🚀

-The objective of this book is to offer guidance on the study of the language: to explain well what is important for everyone to know and offer high-quality references for the learning of more specific or advanced topics.
+The goal of this book is to offer guidance on the study of the language: to explain well what is important for everyone to know and offer high-quality references for the learning of more specific or advanced topics.

 Beware that this project is a work in progress.
 The most recent version of the handbook can be found here: <https://dbofmmbt.github.io/rust-handbook/>